 Teach Your Kids

 You can’t always be with your children.
 So, empower them by teaching them how to keep themselves safe when you’re not there.
-If your child gets lost, it is vital they know what to do to find you again.
-Knowing that your kid is prepared can give you some peace of mind if you find yourself in this situation.
+If your child gets lost, it is vital they know what to do.
+Knowing that your kid is prepared can give you some peace of mind if you find yourself in this scary situation.

 It’s also a good idea while at Disney World to teach your child the name of your hotel.
 This is especially true if you are staying on property.
 It can be helpful if your child can tell a cast member or police officer where you are staying.

-Point out cast members to your children as you walk through your hotel and the parks.
+So, it’s important that your children can identify cast members on their own.
+Point out cast members to your children as you walk around Disney World.
 Show your kids the name tags the cast members wear so they can locate one on their own.
 The name tags all look alike, so it is an easy way for a child to recognize cast members.

 On every trip, I go over our plan with my son and make him point out a cast member to me.
 I then ask him how he knows that person is a cast member to make sure he is looking for the name tags.

 #4: Role Play